- When possible dry your clothing outside; if drying them inside try dry them in front of an open window or in front of but not on a radiator.

-- Use lids when suitable for cooking this reduces the amount of water needed and cooks food more quickly.
+- Use lids when suitable for cooking as this reduces the amount of water needed and cooks food more quickly.

-- Around sinks, showers, bathtubs, window frames are also problem areas: take extra care to keep these areas dry wiped down
+- Around sinks, showers, bathtubs, window frames are also problem areas; take extra care to keep these areas dry wiped down.

-- Keep the trickle vents on your windows open
+- Keep the trickle vents on your windows open.

-- Avoid clutter around radiators as it can reduce the circulation of air
+- Avoid clutter around radiators as it can reduce the circulation of air.

 - Where possible keep your home warm – warm homes suffer less from condensation.
 Try putting your thermostat to a longer duration of a lower setting, this is more effective than short bursts of heat.